What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-Further information on equity contributions, e.g. , Non-cash payments on shares; (Share premium) contributions without issuance of shares , Can partially paid shares/ownership interests permitted and what are the restrictions on them?
+Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

 Shares may be paid in cash or with in-kind contributions.
 One-third of the share capital must consist of shares that are paid in cash.
-If the contributions are paid in cash at least 25 % of the minimum issuance amount of each share should be paid prior to submitting the application for incorporation.
-If the shares are partially paid in cash, and partially by entering an in-kind contribution, the portion paid in cash must be fully paid, prior to submitting the application for incorporation.
+If the contributions are paid in cash at least 25% of the minimum issuance amount of each share should be paid prior to submitting the application for incorporation.
+If the shares are partially paid in cash, and partially by making an in-kind contribution, the portion paid in cash must be fully paid, prior to submitting the application for incorporation.

 Contributions without issuing shares are possible in certain circumstances.